1. User Interface Components that Ship with TestStand

 This solution allows every test sequence to have a different GUI that meets the needs of that test.
 Because TestStand controls the GUI through UIMessages (Attach Panel, Call Function, Detach Panel), the original method of communication between the TestStand Engine and the user interface is not affected.
 The greatest benefit for the test developer is that the developer does not need to know how the user interface works.
 The developer only has to develop a GUI with the appropriate functions to manipulate and then embed the GUI in the user interface front panel using the included step types.
 For example, if a certain test requires a graph display, the test developer can create a DLL with a GUI that shows a graph control.
 The developer can then create all the necessary functions in the DLL required to update, manipulate, and clear the graph.
 When the test runs in the Dynamic User Interface example, TestStand attaches this newly created GUI to the main panel of the user interface GUI to merge their functionality.

 The techniques presented in this article better equip you to design and build a more maintainable, structured user interface.
 By understanding software design principles, you can make better decisions regarding software modules and architectures.
 When you need to implement certain features in your user interface application, you can leverage the TestStand architecture to build a modular user interface.

-Visit the NI TestStand Advanced Architecture Series to read other documents.
+9. View Additional Sections of the NI TestStand Advanced Architecture Series

 Paul Mueller, Staff Systems Engineer, has been with VI Technology in Austin, Texas, since 2005.
 Paul graduated from the University of Texas at Austin with a BS degree in Electrical Engineering.
 Over the last eight years, Paul has architected and developed numerous projects using LabVIEW, TestStand and other development tools.
 He is a Certified LabVIEW Architect and a Certified TestStand Developer.